 What is the purpose of a forensic evaluation in a child custody case?

-The purpose of a forensic custody evaluation is to assist the court in deciding who the child or children will be living with, what will be the visitation arrangements for the non custodial parent, and who will make decisions about the child or children’s welfare.
+The purpose of a forensic custody evaluation is to assist the court in deciding who the child or children will be living with, what will be the visitation arrangements for the non custodial parent, and who will have decision-making authority about the child or children’s welfare.
 If relocation is one of the issues in the case, the evaluator will likely be asked to weigh in on that as well.

-Forensic psychology has been recognized by the courts of New York State as an expert sub-specialty of psychology, which deals with reviewing psychological traits and possible disorders to assist the courts in making important decisions.
+Forensic psychology has been recognized by the courts of New York State as its own sub-specialty of psychology, which deals with custody litigation , reviewing psychological traits and possible psychopathology of the parties ,and recommending custody arrangements.
+The child custody evaluation process is intended to assist the courts in making important custody decisions.

-The court will usually try to make these kinds of important issues after obtaining as much information as possible, which can include the input of so called “collateral sources” such as the child’s teachers, child care providers, pediatrician, and any mental health experts who are treating the parties or the child or children, or who have treated any of these in the past.
+The forensic expert will usually try to make recommendations about custody and visitation only after after obtaining as much information as possible, which can include the input of so called “collateral sources” such as the child’s teachers, child care provider, pediatrician, and any mental health experts who are treating the parties or the child or children, or who have treated any of these in the past.

-In all cases, the forensic expert will conduct several detailed interviews of the parties, and should also conduct at least one thorough interview of each parent’s spouse live in paramour .
-The evaluator may also administer one more personality tests.
-Personality tests, while often misunderstood, can be important tools which the evaluator uses for hypothesis generation or confirmation of his conclusions.
-The test results will typically be summarized in one paragraph of the report and will come with disclaimers.
+In all cases, the forensic expert will conduct several detailed interviews of the parties, and should also conduct at least one thorough interview of each parent’s spouse or live in paramour .
+The evaluator may also administer personality tests.
+Personality tests, often misunderstood, can be important tools which the evaluator uses for hypothesis generation or confirmation of his conclusions.
+Because the interpretation of the test results can be difficult, the results will typically be summarized in one paragraph of the report and will come with disclaimers.

 It is also standard practice for the evaluator to observe the interaction of each parent with the child or children.
-This interaction can be observed either in the evaluator’s office, or in the parent’s home.
+This interaction can be observed in the evaluator’s office, or in the parent’s home.
 If the child or children are old enough, the evaluator will want to interview them as well.
-These observations assist the evaluator in determining the quality of the relationship of each child with each parent.
+These observations assist the evaluator in determining the quality of the relationship and emotional attachment of each child with each parent.
+Evaluators have extensive education in early child development and want to know if the child’s emotional needs are being met, if he or she has friends, and how the child is doing in school.

 Many evaluators make home visits to observe the living conditions as well as the way that the parties and child or children interact in a natural environment.

-The evaluator wants to get an idea of the needs of the child or children, the relationship of each child with each of the parents, and make an assessment on the nature, sources, and impact on the child or children of any conflicts in the family or families.
+The evaluator wants to get an idea of the needs of the child or children, the relationship of each child with each of the parents, and make an assessment on the nature, sources, and impact on the child or children of any conflicts in the family.

-In this regards, the evaluator should make every attempt to contact and if possible speak with, any mental health professionals such as the child’s therapists, and the parents’ present or past treating psychiatrists.
+In this regards, the evaluator should make every attempt to contact and if possible speak with, any mental health professionals such as the child’s doctor, therapist, and the parents’ present or past treating psychiatrists.

 Do you really want a forensic custody evaluation?